 Independent Chair of YourVoice panel

-Bernice Law has worked in public service in the North West, mainly in Local Authorities for almost forty years, working latterly as the Chief Operating Officer and Deputy Chief Executive at the North West Development Agency.
-She was Chief Operating Officer for the Liverpool Capital of Culture in 2008.
+Bernice has worked in public service in the North West, mainly in Local Authorities for almost forty years, working latterly as the Chief Operating Officer and Deputy Chief Executive at the North West Development Agency.
+She was Chief Operating Officer for Liverpool Capital of Culture in 2008.
 Her most recent role was Operations Director at Liverpool Vision, the Mayor of Liverpool’s economic Development Company.